1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Uranium Tetrafluoride

-Aromatic hydrocarbons and hydroxy compounds: Interaction with benzene, toluene or xylene is very vigorous with separation of carbons.
+Aromatic hydrocarbons and hydroxy compounds: Interaction with benzene, toluene, or xylene is very vigorous with the separation of carbons.

 Water: Vigorous, exothermic reaction releases corrosive hydrogen fluoride and toxic uranyl fluoride.